 While traditional dental implants are effective at filling the gap in your smile, they only go so far.
 The reality is teeth come with a root that also has important functions, and only dental implants take this part of the tooth into consideration.
 Not only can dental implants provide a tooth replacement that looks natural, but they can make basic functions like chewing and smiling feel natural as well.
-Before you decide on which tooth replacement option is best for you, call the dentists at Friedland Family Dentistry for an implant consultation!
+Before you decide on which tooth replacement option is best for you, call the dentists at Friedland Family Dentistry of Pembroke Pines for an implant consultation!

 When you need to replace multiple consecutive teeth, the traditional treatment options available consist of dental bridges and full/partial dentures.